 Another general service I see is carpet cleaners or the installation of new carpets.
 Children and pets are often detrimental to carpets; unfortunately, when tenants move out, those carpets have to be cleaned or replaced.
 Speaking of children, did you know that over 40% of single-family renters have kids?
 For this reason, carpet cleaning is a must in every rental property.

 Unfortunately, this comes at a cost to the landlord, and in my personal experience, landlords may be slow to authorize the digging up of cables, especially if outages aren’t widespread.
-One needs to strike a balance because tenants in rental properties usually have fewer options for cable or internet, especially in smaller cities.

 Commercial Management Needs

 For commercial properties, the needs will vary greatly depending on what the property will be used for.
-Restaurants, for example, may focus on cleanliness as a top priority and pest control is one service they will use most often.
+Restaurants, for example, may focus on cleanliness as a top priority, and pest control is one service they will use most often.

 Temperature control is also a vital concern for those properties that may be involved in the food industry.
 Ensuring industrial freezers and backup power is available could make or break a business.
 Therefore, the electrician you hire must ensure appliances that require lots of energy will work efficiently without overloading your local energy grid.
 You may think, “I only own the property; how my tenant runs their business is their concern.”
-That may be true, but the electrical and maintenance choices may be up to you, and how you respond could determine the impression you make to future tenants as their landlord.
+That may be true, but the electrical and maintenance choices may be up to you, and how you respond could determine the impression you make to future tenants as their landlords.